 Fully Traceable Builds

-To support your artifact lifecycle, the JFrog Artifactory Extension lets you promote your VSTS/TFS builds in the cloud from one repository to another.
-Using this capability within a VSTS/TFS pipeline gives you control over your artifact lifecycle, letting you promote builds as they pass through quality gates to corresponding repositories for QA, staging and finally, deployment to cloud production systems facilitating a fully automated release pipeline.
+To support your artifact lifecycle, the JFrog Artifactory Extension lets you promote your Azure DevOps/TFS builds in the cloud from one repository to another.
+Using this capability within a Azure DevOps/TFS pipeline gives you control over your artifact lifecycle, letting you promote builds as they pass through quality gates to corresponding repositories for QA, staging and finally, deployment to cloud production systems facilitating a fully automated release pipeline.

 Wait…What Platform Are You Running On?